-NatWest Trustee & Depositary Services Limited is the Depositary of the Company.

-The Depositary is incorporated in England as a private limited company.
+- 6.1.1 NatWest Trustee & Depositary Services Limited is the Depositary of the Company. - 6.1.2 The Depositary is incorporated in England as a private limited company.
 Its registered office is at 250 Bishopsgate, London EC2M 4AA, which is also its head office.
 The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated in Scotland.
 The principal business activity of the Depositary is the provision of trustee and depositary services.

-Duties of the Depositary
+6.2 Duties of the Depositary

-The Depositary is responsible for the safekeeping of scheme property, monitoring the cash flows of the Fund, and must ensure that certain processes carried out by the ACD are performed in accordance with the applicable rules and scheme documents.
+6.2.1 The Depositary is responsible for the safekeeping of scheme property, monitoring the cash flows of the Fund, and must ensure that certain processes carried out by the ACD are performed in accordance with the applicable rules and scheme documents.

-Conflicts of interest
+6.3 Conflicts of interest

-The Depositary may act as the depositary of other open-ended investment companies and as trustee or custodian of other collective investment schemes.

-It is possible that the Depositary and/or its delegates and sub-delegates may in the course of its or their business be involved in other financial and professional activities which may on occasion have potential conflicts of interest with the non-UCITS retail scheme or a particular Sub-fund and/or other funds managed by the ACD or other funds for which the Depositary acts as the depositary, trustee or custodian.
-The Depositary will, however, have regard in such event to its obligations under the Depositary Agreement and the Regulations and, in particular, will use reasonable endeavours to ensure that the performance of its duties will not be impaired by any such involvement it may have and that any conflicts which may arise will be resolved fairly and in the best interests of Shareholders collectively so far as practicable, having regard to its obligations to other clients.
+- 6.3.1 The Depositary may act as the depositary of other open-ended investment companies and as trustee or custodian of other collective investment schemes. - 6.3.2 It is possible that the Depositary and/or its delegates and sub-delegates may in the course of its or their business be involved in other financial and professional activities which may on occasion have potential conflicts of interest with the Non-UCITS retail scheme or a particular Sub-fund and/or other funds managed by the ACD or other funds for which the Depositary acts as the depositary, trustee or custodian.
+The Depositary will, however, have regard in such event to its obligations under the Depositary Agreement and the Regulations and, in particular, will use reasonable endeavours to ensure that the performance of its duties will not be impaired by any such involvement it may have and that any conflicts which may arise will be resolved fairly and in the best interests of

-The Depositary operates independently from the Company, Shareholders, the ACD and its associated suppliers and the Custodian.
+- Shareholders collectively so far as practicable, having regard to its obligations to other clients. - 6.3.3 The Depositary operates independently from the Company, Shareholders, the ACD and its associated suppliers and the Custodian.
 As such, the Depositary does not anticipate any conflicts of interest with any of the aforementioned parties.

-Delegation of Safekeeping Functions
+6.4 Delegation of Safekeeping Functions

-The Depositary is permitted to delegate (and authorise its delegate to subdelegate) the safekeeping of Scheme Property.

-The Depositary has delegated safekeeping of the Scheme Property to CACEIS Bank, UK Branch ("the Custodian").
+- 6.4.1 The Depositary is permitted to delegate (and authorise its delegate to subdelegate) the safekeeping of Scheme Property. - 6.4.2 The Depositary has delegated safekeeping of the Scheme Property to CACEIS Bank, UK Branch ("the Custodian").
 In turn, the Custodian has delegated the custody of assets in certain markets in which the Fund may invest to various subdelegates ("sub-custodians").

-6.1 Terms of Appointment
+6.5 Terms of Appointment

-- 6.1.1 The Depositary Agreement may be terminated on three months' written notice by the Depositary, the Company or the ACD provided that the Depositary may not retire voluntarily except upon the appointment of a new depositary. - 6.1.2 It also provides that the Depositary will be entitled to be indemnified from the Scheme Property for any loss suffered in the performance or non-performance of its obligations except in the case of fraud, wilful default, negligence or failure to exercise due care and diligence on its part. - 6.1.3 The fees to which the Depositary is entitled are set out in Section 35.
+- 6.5.1 The Depositary Agreement may be terminated on three months' written notice by the Depositary, the Company or the ACD provided that the Depositary may not retire voluntarily except upon the appointment of a new depositary. - 6.5.2 To the extent allowed by the OEIC Regulations and the FCA Regulations, the Depositary Agreement contains indemnities by the Company in favour of the Depositary against (except in the case of any matter arising as a result of its fraud, negligence, default or bad faith) any liability incurred by the Depositary as a consequence of its safe-keeping of any of the Scheme Property or incurred by it as a consequence of the safe-keeping of any of the Scheme Property by anyone retained by it to assist it to perform its function of the safe-keeping of the Scheme Property and also (in certain circumstances) exempts the Depositary from liability. - 6.5.3 The fees to which the Depositary is entitled are set out in Section 36.

-7. The Investment Advisers
+7. The Investment Manager